MENTORING

 Behaviour inconsistencies, misogyny and social isolation in schools are the fruits of hidden wounds and beliefs that young people carry - picked up from pressure, distorted online narratives and exposure to harmful content.
 Excessive screen use, cyberbullying, and risky digital behaviours are closely linked to anxiety, disengagement from school, and poor mental health.

 We’re mentoring in High Schools across Norfolk.
-Kids have been encouraged to continue in school, behaviour has improved and relationships restored.
-Year 11’s are leaving school with a growing sense of who they are, what they’re doing next, and who they’re doing it with.
+Young people have been encouraged to continue in school, behaviour has improved and relationships restored.
+Year 11’s are finishing school with a growing sense of who they are, what they’re doing next, and who they’re doing it with.

 • Practical pathways forward tailored to each young person